artursocha1221/Online-Judge/README.md

 ```
 Path `C:\Users\Artur\Desktop\enviroment` should be replaced with path of your enviroment folder.

+Judge is not white-space sensitive.
+It means if output should be a sequence of integers separated with a single space, judge will accept your solution even if integers will be saparated with any number of tabulators or end-of-line characters.

 List of endpoints you can use:

 - `POST /user`